Tylosaurus: Growth and development

 A 2020 study by Zietlow used cladistic analysis to reconstruct ontograms (growth series charts) of the skull in T. proriger, T. nepaeolicus, and T. kansasensis based on 79 specimens.
 This approach tracks morphological changes with maturity although, it does not correlate them to particular ages.
 The resulting ontogram for T. proriger yielded 17 growth series.
 The most notable changes included the appearance of bony processes on the several bones of the skull, shrinking of the premaxillary foramina, ossification of the basioccipital and quadrate, reshaping of the premaxilla-maxilla suture to an M-shape, and increase in tooth size relative to the skull.
 T. nepaeolicus and T. kansasensis was coalesced into a single ontogram to test whether they were a single species.
 The result showed no evidence of separation; instead, the T. kansasensis specimens were recovered at the earlier stages and T. nepaeolicus at the later stages over a total of 12 growth series.
 The most notable changes were the enlargement of bony processes in several bones, enlargement of the premaxillary foramina, change in pterygoid shape, ossification of the quadrate and change from a hook-like to elongate shape, development of the M-shape in the premaxilla-maxilla suture, development of an extra dentary tooth, and increase in tooth size relative to the skull.
 Skull size in both ontograms as well as skull depth in T. proriger progressively increased through all growth stages.
 Statistical tests showed that both total skull length and quadrate height are reliably correlated with maturity in T. proriger and T. nepaeolicus/kansasensis.
 Neither ontogram showed evidence of sexual dimorphism, although Zietlow held that this is either an artifact of small sample size or because sex-differentiation does not manifest in the skull.

+Zietlow subsequently tested whether the identified ontogenetic traits remains supported under a new paradigm that assumes Tylosaurus developmental sequences should be consistent with close relatives, namely monitor lizards, and amniotes broadly.
+In a 2024 conference, she reported that ontogenetic change in quadrate shape is inconsistent with monitor lizard development, and that one previously proposed ontogenetic change, the migration of the parietal foramina, is biologically impossible under standard amniote embryogenesis.
+Zietlow also found that several traits she previously interpreted as part of growth stages in T. proriger and T. nepaeolicus in her 2020 study were actually interspecific variation, suggesting that T. kansasensis was not an immature form of T. nepaeolicus, that their associated ontogram also contained a new species, and that her T. proriger ontogram was an amalgamation of T. proriger and another new species, which was later described as T. rex.